-Discretizing now the coarse-scale equation in \eqref{learning-informed problem}, e.g., via the finite element method while considering a (meshless) PINN-based approach for the fine-scale problem leads to a {\it hybrid physics-informed multiscale} numerical solver.
+Discretizing the coarse-scale equation in \eqref{learning-informed problem}, e.g., via the finite element method, alongside a (meshless) PINN-based approach for the fine-scale problem, yields a {\it hybrid physics-informed multiscale} numerical solver.
 In this context, the meshless approach appears particularly useful for complex geometries.
 Note also that in the course of the optimization process for solving the hybrid finite dimensional approximate version of \eqref{learning-informed problem} possibly requires to frequently solve the discretized coarse-scale PDE.
-The hope now is that the coarse-scale equation can be solved numerically at a significantly lower cost (compute time) when compared to the cost of computing the PINN solution while still well informing low-frequency components of the fine-scale solution.
-Indeed, our numerical experiments provide evidence that incorporating the coarse-scale solution into the learning process through a coupling term in the objective of \eqref{learning-informed problem} acts as a preconditioner for the low-frequency component of the fine-scale PDE, thereby accelerating the convergence of PINN training.
-The proposed methodology can be used with most PINN architectures (multilayer perceptron-type PINNs \cite{raissi2019physics}, Fourier features networks \cite{wang2021eigenvector}, FBPINNs \cite{moseley2023finite}, etc) and therefore has the potential to improve existing benchmarks.
+The hope now is that the coarse-scale equation can be solved numerically at a significantly lower cost (compute time) than computing the PINN solution, while still well informing low-frequency components of the fine-scale solution.
+Our numerical experiments provide evidence that incorporating the coarse-scale solution into the learning process through a coupling term in the objective of \eqref{learning-informed problem} acts as a preconditioner for the low-frequency component of the fine-scale PDE, thereby accelerating convergence to such a component and improving the overall performance.
+The proposed methodology can be used with most PINN architectures (standard PINNs \cite{raissi2019physics}, Fourier features networks \cite{tancik2020fourier, wang2021eigenvector}, FBPINNs \cite{moseley2023finite}, etc) and has the potential to improve existing benchmarks.